Skip to content

 Academic partner

-Contributes applied AI, cybersecurity, and trustworthy automation expertise from CyberDataLab.
+Contributes cybersecurity, data science, and incident-management research expertise from CyberDataLab.

 EDF consortium